The history behind this book (Now Available in Paperback)

 This book is written for the traders who have tried all the systems, the patterns, the indicators, the strategies, listened to the gurus on expensive courses and spent the usual $97.00 for the rehashed trading secrets only to be once again disappointed.

 This book is for the trader who has reached the point where they know something is wrong with the way trading is presented and are ready to get off the merry go round of madness.
-The trader who is ready to start developing a solid trading future based on the never-changing rules of the market makers.
+The trader who is ready to start developing a solid trading future based on the market makers business model.